clojure-emacs/cider/doc/up_and_running.md

 to start an nREPL server, but the use of one of them is not a prerequisite to use CIDER.

-## Setting up a Leiningen or Boot project (optional)
+## Setting up a Clojure project (optional)

-[Leiningen](https://leiningen.org) is the de-facto standard build/project
-management tool for Clojure.
-[Boot](http://boot-clj.com) is a newer build tool offering abstractions and libraries to construct more complex build scenarios.
-Both have a similar scope to the Maven build tool favoured by Java developers (and they actually reuse many things from the Maven ecosystem).

-CIDER features a command called `cider-jack-in` that will start an nREPL server for a particular Leiningen or Boot project and connect to it automatically.
+CIDER features a command called `cider-jack-in` that will start an nREPL server for a particular Clojure project and connect to it automatically.
+Most popular Clojure project management tools are supported by default - namely Leiningen, Boot, `clj` (`tools.deps`) and Gradle.

+!!!
+Note

     This functionality depends on Leiningen 2.5.2+ or Boot 2.7.0+.
 Older versions are not supported.

-For Leiningen, follow the installation instructions on its web site to get it up and running and afterwards create a project like this:
+Let's create a simple Clojure project using Leiningen now.
+Provided you've installed it already, all you need to do is:

 ```
 $ lein new demo